 Gooding et al. (2020) probed this system further to examine the net effect of these isolated, individual physiological responses to disease in a realistic, multispecies context.
 They exposed symptomatic shrimp with black gill disease and asymptomatic shrimp to three different fish and crab predator species in a prey-choice mesocosm experiment at high summer water temperatures.
 The predators preferred the infected symptomatic shrimp 1.4-3 times more than asymptomatic shrimp (Gooding et al. 2020) (Figure 4).
 Thus, the parasite compromised the host's physiology, but this had limited consequences until the shrimp were embedded in a community setting (i.e., with predators) at a warm temperature.
-Although this idea has not been tested, the warm water temperature is probably key to driving the observed predation differential between symptomatic and asymptomatic shrimp hosts because warmer temperatures increase predator metabolism and oxygen stress on infected shrimp hosts.
+Although the effect of temperature per se has not been tested, the warm water temperature is probably key to driving the observed predation differential between symptomatic and asymptomatic shrimp hosts.
 The predation differential also underscores the dramatic influence that secondary effects of parasites, manifested through community-level interactions, can have on host-parasite interactions.
 In fact, one of the largest effects of a parasite may be its enhancement of its host's vulnerability to predators-an effect that would not be seen unless the host-parasite relationship is examined in a multispecies context.